oakes/Nightcode/README.md

 ## Introduction

 Nightcode is a simple IDE for Clojure and ClojureScript.
+See [the website](https://sekao.net/nightcode/) for more information.

 ## Development